ChacunSonSite/apollo-server-boilerplate/README.md

 This proyect is a good starting point for a project. it includes multiple packages for facilitate the development and upgrade the performance.

+## Set up
+This project uses mongodb as a persistent mechanism, to set it up please use the .env.model as a starting point, copying it to a .env file and providing the desired configuration, specially around the db connection information, then follow either the development or production cycle as specified below.

 ## Development

     yarn